Welcome FF Kling Customers! Read More

 1. Clogged Faucet Aerators or Showerheads

-Over time, mineral deposits – especially in areas with hard water – can build up in faucet aerators or showerheads, restricting water flow.
+Over time, mineral deposits – especially in areas with hard water – can build up in faucet aerators or showerheads, restricting water flow and causing minor plumbing issues.
 This is one of the easiest problems to spot and fix.

 DIY Tip: Unscrew the aerator or showerhead and soak it in vinegar overnight to dissolve mineral buildup.
 If the issue persists, it could be more serious.